liujie-zheng/face-to-bmi-vit/README.md

 This project predicts the BMI value with one image of a human face.

 ## Performance
+The performance of the model is on par with the current benchmarks set by **[state-of-the-art methods](https://ieeexplore.ieee.org/document/9744191)**.
 ### Original dataset
-With original dataset, after training 10 epoches, the model has a MAE loss of ``3.45`` on the test dataset.
+After training 10 epoches, the model has a MAE loss of ``3.45`` on test dataset.
 ![alt original dataset sample](assets/original_dataset_sample.jpg)
 ### Augmented dataset
-With augmented dataset, still training...
+Still training...
 ![alt augmented dataset sample](assets/augmented_dataset_sample.jpg)

 ## Installation